thalamicseg/hipsthomasdocker/README.md

 ## Features
 This container-based version for THOMAS has a number of new features:
 1. It is based on Python 3.12 and uses a minimal number of modules from FSL, making it much smaller than previous versions (16G vs 41G).
-2. It now also segments the basal ganglia, claustrum, and red nucleus!!
+2. It now also segments the basal ganglia, claustrum, red nucleus with hippocampus, and amydala (with ventricles coming soon).
-3. It generates a quality control file called `stlabels_LR.png` and a composite label file with contiguous labels (for deep learning training) called `stlabels_LR.nii.gz`.
+3. It generates a quality control file called `stlabels_LR.png` and a composite label file with contiguous left and right labels (for deep learning training) called `stlabels_LR.nii.gz`.
 Both files are produced at the top level of output results: parallel with the `left` and `right` directories.
+4. The Centrolateral (CL) nucleus is also generated, but with a different provenance so it is not fused in the thomas or thomasfull files but is available in the `CL_L.nii.gz` and `CL_R.nii.gz` files.

 #### Differences from previous versions:
-1. The main script is now Bash shell based and is called `hipsthomas.sh`,
+1. The main script is now Bash shell based and is called `hipsthomas.sh` (replacing hipsthomas_csh),
-2. The result files (`thomas`, `thomas_R`, `thomasfull_L`, and `thomasfull_R` now have both thalami and other deep grey structures,
+2. The result files (`thomas_L`, `thomas_R`, `thomasfull_L`, and `thomasfull_R` now have both thalami and deep grey nuclei,
-3. The `nuclei_vols*.txt` files have volumes of both thalami and other deep grey structures,
+3. The `nuclei_vols*.txt` files have volumes of both thalami and deep grey nuclei,
 4. The right side processing uses the same crop as the left side, so it is faster and you can combine L and R easily (e.g., using fslmaths).

 ## Repository Resources